 Why less than the dust of the earth?
 The dust of the earth is obedient to the law upon which God created it.
 Humanity, those who are created in the very image of God, will not obey; therefore, humans do not behave as well as a particle of dust.

 Because of this disobedience, humanity needs a Savior.
 Someone to pay the debt of disobedience.
 The cost or total of disobedience is death--physical and spiritual.
 Christ's atonement made restitution for all who will hearken to His work.

 All who repent and become like children will return to the presence of God the Father.

-This article shows all people to learn from the prophets of old times and submit to the will of a living and loving God.
-Think of how people submit to the law and obey.
+This article shows all people to learn from the prophets of old times, and submit to the will of a living and loving God.
+Think of how people submit to the law and obey it.
 They obey traffic laws that keep them safe.
 God's laws offer eternal life to all who will submit to them.